sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     }
 ```

 The final code block in our animation step function is the same as before.
-We return an indication of whether or not the animation is complete.
+We return an indication of whether the animation is complete.

 ``` {.javascript .numberLines}
     return ++step === maxSteps;
 ```

-There's one more improvement we can make the animation, in this case with a judicious bit of <span class="smcp">CSS</span>.
+There's one more improvement we can make to the animation, in this case with a judicious bit of <span class="smcp">CSS</span>.
 Because we use the `opacity` property to change the status of the labels, we can define a <span class="smcp">CSS</span> transition for that property that will make any changes less abrupt.
 To accommodate all popular browsers we use appropriate vendor prefixes, but the effect of the rule is consistent.
-Whenever the browser changes the opacity of elements within a `leaflet-label` class, it will ease the transition in and out over a 500 millisecond period.
+Whenever the browser changes the opacity of elements within a `leaflet-label` class, it will ease the transition in and out over a 500-millisecond period.
 This transition prevents the label animations from distracting users too much from the path animation that is the visualization's main effect.

 ``` {.css .numberLines}
 .leaflet-label {